 For whom do these bells toll?
-Any gardener in hardiness Zones 3 through 8 who doesn’t like a lot of toil.
-Virginia bluebell (Mertensia virginica) pops out in early spring flowers that start pale and turn a rich, true blue.
-They thrive in moist soil and half sun/half shade conditions, eventually establishing a colony of pollinator-friendly ground cover with virtually zero care.
+Any gardener in hardiness zones 3 through 8 who doesn’t like a lot of toil.
+In early spring, Virginia bluebell (Mertensia virginica) pops out flowers that start pale and turn a rich, true blue.
+They thrive in moist soil and half-sun/half-shade conditions, eventually establishing a colony of pollinator-friendly ground cover with virtually zero care.

 Be True to False Indigo

-Add in Astilbe
+Add Some Astilbe

 Let the Sundrops In